-The overall system could be explored in terms of which sub-systems are technological in nature and how these connect with non-technological systems.
-Students could explore the ways that systems can be designed so that failure in a particular subsystem is managed, to guard against overall system failure and/or damage.
+Students could investigate the computer network within their school to identify and explore subsystems that make up the whole system.
+Students could explore the way that the system has been designed so that failure in a particular subsystem is managed, to guard against overall system failure and/or damage.
 This may be by way of alternative paths or shutdown options.

 Extensive investigation could be undertaken to uncover the workings of a black box within the identified system.
-Issues associated with ongoing support and maintenance could be explored and suggestions made for the different levels of expertise required to develop, use, maintain and repair technological systems.
+Issues associated with ongoing support and maintenance could be explored and suggestions made for the different levels of expertise required to develop, use, maintain and repair their school computer systems.